sadok-f/k8s-2/README.md

 - [x] Install Helm
 - [x] Deploy spinnaker
 - [ ] Deploy istio
-- [ ] Demonstrate the deployment of an example application composed of different services with automatic canary analysis and configuration of request routing in Istio.
+- [ ] Demonstrate the deployment of an example application (micro-services) with automatic canary analysis
+- [ ] Configuration of request routing in Istio.

 ## Create a Kubernetes cluster
 Following the tutorial from @kelseyhightower [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).